RayBB/ruff/crates/red_knot_python_semantic/resources/mdtest/import/conventions.md

 ## Explicitly re-exported symbols in stub files

-When explicitly re-exporting a symbol or a module, it should not raise an error when importing it.
+When a symbol is re-exported, imporing it should not raise an error.
 This tests both `import ...` and `from ... import ...` forms.

 Note: Submodule imports in `import ...` form doesn't work because it's a syntax error.
 For example,